-Removing the Adapter Card (Figure 6-13)
+Removing the Adapter Card (Figure 6-12)

 - 1. Disconnect the AC power cord from any power source. - 2.
-Remove the serverboard drawer from the chassis. - 3.
-Disconnect the wiring, connecting the adapter card to the serverboard if any is present. - 4.
-Remove the six screws securing the adapter card and set them aside for later use. - 5.
-Remove the adapter card from the serverboard drawer.
+Remove the serverboard drawer from the chassis. - Disconnect the wiring, connecting the adapter card to the serverboard if any is present. - 4.
+Remove the five screws securing the adapter card and the spacer plate to the drawer and set them aside for later use. - 5.
+Remove the adapter card and spacer plate from the serverboard drawer. - 6.
+Set the spacer plate aside for later use.